flant/trx/README.md

   # Optional, default is `trx.yaml` in the repository.
   configFile: "trx.yaml"

-  # Commands defined here have a higher priority than those specified in `trx.yaml`.
+  # Optional.
+Commands defined here have a higher priority than those specified in `trx.yaml`.
   commands:
     - werf converge
     - echo "{{ .RepoUrl }} / {{ .RepoTag }} / {{ .RepoCommit }}"

-  # Set environment variables here to be used in the commands.
+  # Optional.
+Set environment variables here to be used in the commands.
-  # Environment variables defined here are merged with those in `trx.yaml`,
+  # Environment variables defined here are merged with those in the configFile,
-  # but have higher priority (values in this section will override those in `trx.yaml`).
+  # but have higher priority (values in this section will override those in the configFile).
   env:
     WERF_ENV: "production"